Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Introduction

-We assume that the adversary does not have intensive black-box access to the victim's copy of model.
-This assumption is practical.
-Consider the autonomous vehicle as an example.
-In order to feed in large number of probes (say 10,000 times) to the victim's vehicle, the adversary would need physical access to the victim's vehicle.
+{\em \bf Threat Model.\ \ } In the seller-buyer distribution setting, we assume that the adversary is a malicious buyer who wants to present an adversarial sample to another victim’s model, and has the following capabilities:\ \ \begin{enumerate}[leftmargin=*] \item {\em Access to Own Copy:}\ \ The adversary has black-box access to its respective copy but no direct access to the model parameters. \\ \\[-5pt] This assumption is plausible in practice: \begin{itemize}[leftmargin=*] \item In cases where the models are accessed via remote services, the buyers can only send queries and obtain results. \item In cases where the models are distributed in physical devices, the adversary can potentially conduct physical attacks to extract the model parameters.
+In such hostile environment, we can deploy hardware protection mechanism such as trusted execution environments (e.g. Intel SGX\cite{10.1145/2995306.2995307} and ARM TrustZone \cite{trustzone}) to hide the parameters, or embed the parameters into ASIC or FPGA. \end{itemize} \ \\[-15pt] \item {\em No Access to Other User's Copy:}\ \ The adversary does not have intensive black-box access to the victim's copy of the model. \\ \\[-5pt] Consider autonomous vehicle as an example.
+In order to generate attack samples, the adversary likely need to feed in a large number of probes (say 10,000 times) to the vehicle.
+To efficiently probe the vehicle, the adversary would need physical access to the vehicle.
 For instance, the adversary needs to physically start the vehicle, re-direct the crafted input to the sensors, and observe the outcome.
-Dismantling of some components might even be required\footnote{One may argue that an adversary could have such physical access.
-With such physical access, the adversary probably could inflict much more damage than adversarial attacks, and this becomes out-of-scope in our consideration.}.
+Dismantling of some components might even be required.
+Under this scenario, the adversary is not able to conduct intensive probing on victim's vehicle. \end{enumerate}

-\paragraph{Replicating Attack.} Since searches of adversarial samples require large number of probes and the adversary does not have intensive access, the adversary might attempt to probe/attack its own model, and present the found adversarial samples to the victim~\footnote{Nevertheless, although without extensive access, in some cases, the adversary may still have limited opportunities to present crafted input to the model.
-In the autonomous vehicle example, and adversary could modify a road sign, while anticipating that the victim who passes by the sign.}.
-We call this process replicating attack.
+{\em Replication Attack.\ \ } Since searches of adversarial samples require a large number of probes and the adversary does not have intensive access, the adversary might attempt to probe or attack its own black-box model then presents the crafted input to the victim.
+For example, an adversary can modify a road sign by probing ML models deployed on its own autonomous vehicle, anticipating the victim passing by the sign.
+We call this process replication attack. \\ \\[-3pt]

-This leads to the main issue studied in this paper.
-Would such adversarial samples generated on attacker's copy work on the victim's copy?
-Clearly, if identical copies of a model are distributed to all users, the adversarial samples found using any copy can always be successfully replicated on every other copy.
+{\em \bf Mitigating Replication Attack.\ \ } The possibility of replication attack leads to the main issue studied in this paper: would adversarial samples generated using an attacker's copy, work on the victim's copy?
+Clearly, if identical copies are distributed to all users, the adversarial samples found using any copy can always be successfully replicated on every other copy.